Contra (New England)

 B1: Face across, ladies Allemande right completely around,

-Ladies chain across, but with a shortened courtesy turn (whereas man turns 450°) to progress along the line to a new neighbor.
+Ladies chain across with a shortened courtesy turn (whereas the man rotates a further 180°) to progress along the line to a new neighbor.

 Repeat… or, if at an end, dance A1 & A2 with partner, then, while waiting-out during B1 & B2, swap places and designation.